 OnLine Sales: Troop 1806 girls have two main options for online sales.
 Each of these online sales methods requires the girl to initiate the online sales contact with a buyer-there isn’t a website to just buy cookies online.

 The first online sales method is like a virtual order card.
 The girl initiates an e-mail invitation to a buyer through the bakery’s SmartCookies system, the buyer selects the cookies they want (including Operation Cookie Drop, if desired), and the girl then arranges to deliver the cookies to the buyer herself and collect the sales price.
 In this first system, there is no way to pay for the cookies by credit/debit card in advance, and no way for the girl to ship cookies out, except by herself.
-Credit/debit cards will very likely be available for payment upon delivery, if the girl’s patrol has signed up for our Council’s credit/debit card payment system (see Payment for Cookies, below)
+Credit/debit cards will be available for payment upon delivery, if the girl has signed up for the new SmartCookies sales app.

 The second online sales method is called SmartCookies Direct.
 With SmartCookies Direct, the girl still initiates the sales contact to a buyer, but the buyer purchases directly from the bakery (full sales credit goes to the girl), using a credit/debit card, and the bakery will then ship directly to the buyer.